tseemann/abricate/README.md

 Mass screening of contigs for antimicrobial resistance or virulence genes.
 It comes bundled with *seven* databases:
-Resfinder, CARD, ARG-ANNOT, NCBI BARRGD, NCBI betalactams, EcOH, PlasmidFinder and VFDB.
+Resfinder, CARD, ARG-ANNOT, NCBI BARRGD, NCBI, EcOH, PlasmidFinder and VFDB.